2025 Dívčice train collision

-On 20 November 2025, a collision happened between two trains near the city of České Budějovice in the Czech Republic, injuring 42 people, including 5 seriously.
-The cause is currently under investigation, but it's believed one of them ran through a red signal.
+On 20 November 2025, a collision occurred between two trains near the city of České Budějovice in the Czech Republic, injuring 42 people, including 5 seriously.
+The accident happened at around 6.20 am near the city of České Budějovice in the south of the country.
+A spokesperson for a regional hospital said that four people had been admitted with serious injuries, with the region's governor Martin Kuba remarked nine people suffered moderate injuries, while 25 others were lightly injured.
+The cause is currently under investigation, but it is believed one of them ran through a red signal.